Dark Nights: Death Metal: Issue #2

-In the Hellscape (outside of what used to be Washington, D.C.), Wonder Woman, Wally West and Swamp Thing drive the hijacked Batmobeast where they run over the Batom (a Batman/Atom hybrid).
-They gain access to Valhalla Cemetery, a secret graveyard guarded by the surviving members of the JSA: Alan Scott, Jay Garrick, Doctor Fate and Wildcat.
-Batman and Jonah Hex are also there and in the process of conscripting an army out of tombs in the crypt.
-The heroes buried there are Atom, Black Condor, Dove, Human Bomb, Johnny Quick, Liberty Belle, Phantom Lady, Sandman, and Uncle Sam.
-The former disapproves of Diana's killing of the Batman Who Laughs (as the villain will just evolve into a new nightmare), saying how they needed to fight small but Diana says she could not live with that.
-Bruce plans to use this army to take Castle Bat and forge a new Earth in the dark, saving only those who they can.
-Diana tries to persuade Bruce to join her in creating a new Multiverse but he refuses to listen as he blames himself for everything that has happened and thinks Diana will make the same mistakes he did.
-Diana's plan is to travel to the Dark Multiverse and to the original Crises, steal the energy taken by Perpetua and give it to Wally to not only defeat Perpetua but also restart the Multiverse.
-Jay calls in Barry Allen (who has been unable to fix things with the Speed Force, as there is no way out of the present), and together with Diana and Bruce, plan to travel to New Apokolips to save their friends.
-Meanwhile, at Castle Bat, the Dark Knights succeed in transferring the Batman Who Laughs' brain into an energy construct based on Doctor Manhattan's powers, an action that might have repercussions if Perpetua were to find out.
-At this point Perpetua is ravishing Earth-30 and warns the Batman Who Laughs of the beings like her who may sense her actions (worried they might destroy her).
-The Batman Who Laughs proceeds to wipe out the remaining Dark Knights with the exception of one Robin, who he decides to make his "Robin King"; he then shifts into a new form ("the Darkest Knight") exclaiming that he knows Diana plans to remake the Multiverse while he wants to make "52 Planets of Nightmares".
-In the Arkham Wastes, Diana, Bruce, Barry, Jonah Hex, and Harley enter the workshop of the Toymaster to use his new stealth ship designed as a composite version of Superman, Batman, and Wonder Woman to head to New Apokolips.
+In the Hellscape (outside of what used to be Washington, D.C.), Wonder Woman, Wally West, and Swamp Thing go to Valhalla Cemetery, a secret graveyard guarded by the surviving members of the JSA: Alan Scott, Jay Garrick, Doctor Fate and Wildcat.
+There, Batman and Jonah Hex work to conscript an army from the tombs in the crypt, which include Atom, Black Condor, Dove, Johnny Quick, Phantom Lady, and Sandman, among others.

+Batman plans take Castle Bat, a version of Bruce Wayne who became a living Gotham City, to forge a new Earth.
+Meanwhile, Diana plans to travel to the original Crises through the Dark Universe, steal the energy taken by Perpetua, and give it to Wally, who would then restart the Multiverse.
+Jay calls in Barry Allen, who takes Wonder Woman and Batman to New Apokolips, a prison that houses the remaining heroes, to save their friends.
+At Castle Bat, the Dark Knights secretly transfer the Batman Who Laughs' brain into an energy construct based on Doctor Manhattan's powers.

+Perpetua ravishes Earth-30 and warns the Batman Who Laughs of similar beings that may try to destroy her.
+The Batman Who Laughs proceeds to wipe out the remaining Dark Knights, except for one Robin, whom he decides to make the "Robin King"; he then transforms into the Darkest Knight.
+He exclaims that he knows of Diana's plans, and he plans to create "52 Planets of Nightmares".
+In the Arkham Wastes, Wonder Woman, Batman, Barry, Jonah Hex, and Harley Quinn enther the Toymaster's workshop to use his stealth ship designed as a composite version of Superman, Batman, and Wonder Woman to head to New Apokolips.